Smanar/CYD-Domoticz-Remote/README.md

 - Download the project and open it with Visual Studio Code.
 - ???
 - Just launch a compilation (Build) and upload (Upload) the code on the device using the USB cable.
 Don't forget to short press the button (Boot) on the device to autorie tha action.
 - On first launch, configure the Wifi, the domoticz IP and port, and on setting select the devices you want o display on the Homepage.

+For ther moment, need to edit code itself to set defaut devices, the edit box is here, but not possible to edit value.